M66B/FairEmail/docs/FAQ-en-rGB.md

 The preferred way to set up a Yahoo account is by using the quick setup wizard, which will use OAuth instead of a password and is therefore safer (and easier as well).

-To authorize a Yahoo, AOL, or Sky account you will need to create an app password.
+To authorise a Yahoo, AOL, or Sky account you will need to create an app password.
 For instructions, please see here:

 * [for Yahoo](https://help.yahoo.com/kb/generate-third-party-passwords-sln15241.html)
 * [for AOL](https://help.aol.com/articles/Create-and-manage-app-password)